x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 ~~~
 ANS:
-Dr. Kider and I set up an example.txt file, which contained the printed values from the program, and transposed to the values to excel.
-I then utilized excel to graph the values.
-The graph below depicts RK1, RK2, RK4, and the exact solution.
+Dr. Kider and I set up an example.txt file,
+which contained the printed values from the program,
+and transposed to the values to excel.
+I then utilized

-ALSO, JUST REFORMATTED TO INCLUDE 5 DECIMEL PLACES IN EXCEL; STILL CANNOT SEE
-ANY REAL DIFFERENCE, LIKELY NEED TO REFORMAT HOW THE CHART/GRAPH IS SETUP
+excel to graph the values.
+The table/graph below depicts
+RK1, RK2, RK4, and the exact solution.

 ~~~
 ![](https://github.com/x81705/IDS6938-SimulationTechniques/blob/master/Homework1/images/graph1.PNG?raw=true)